ParedesGab/PP1/README.md

   - This page is responsive, and has a "Return to Home page" button to keep the user in the website.

+  - The "Return to Home page" button has the same hover effects as the subscribe button, but a slight different style (i.e., round corners).

 ---
 ### Features Left to Implement